swiss-territorial-data-lab/proj-vit/README.md

 ## Pretrain

-We forked and modified [Scale-MAE](https://github.com/bair-climate-initiative/scale-mae) to pertrain the Vision Transformer with 5-band images.
-All the Experiments are conducted with docker.
+We forked and modified [Scale-MAE](https://github.com/bair-climate-initiative/scale-mae) to pertrain the Vision Transformer with 5-band images (RGB, NIR and nDSM).
+The pretraining was implemented with docker.
 To launch the docker container, run following command:

 ```
 cd docker-images/scalemae_ub22.04-cuda12-cudnn8-py3.9-pytroch